leorickli/wordpress-aws/README.md

 <img width="876" alt="Screenshot 2023-05-30 at 17 54 33" src="https://github.com/leorickli/wordpress-aws/assets/106999054/684a5db5-cadb-4b77-ad4c-1855d14adb8f">

 This is an excelent project to hone your AWS and cloud skills, since all cloud counterparts (GCP, Azure, etc) use similar structure compared to this.
-You will learn how to use VPCs, subnets, security groups, NAT gateways, route tables, VMs, file systems, databases, create domain names, SSL certificates and IAM roles, making it a great add in your portfolio.
+You will learn how to use VPCs, subnets, security groups, NAT gateways, route tables, VMs, file systems, databases, create domain names, SSL certificates and IAM roles, making it a great add to your portfolio.

 ### Resources Used